 Add a New Document.
 Use the "Add New Document" button option when the document you are adding is NOT a revised or updated version of an existing project document.
 The "new" document will not be tied to the Document History of any existing document, and it will not have any Document History of its own since it is a completely new addition to your Project.

 Revise an Existing Document.
-Use "Pencil Icon" option when you want to add a new version of an existing project document.
+Use the "Pencil Icon" option when you want to add a new version of an existing project document.
 IRBNet adds the new version of your document while retaining all historical versions as part of your Document History.
 The new version will be automatically tied to the Document History.
 You may view the historical versions of any document by clicking on the Document History icon.